Constance-aurora/Pathology-Image-Classification-Model-Comparison/README.md

 **Note:** Due to file size limitations, the dataset is not hosted directly in this repository.
 **How to run this project:**
 1. Download the **PathMNIST** dataset (part of MedMNIST v2) from the official source: [MedMNIST Website](https://medmnist.com/) or [Zenodo](https://zenodo.org/record/6496656).
-2. Create a folder named `Assignment2Data` in the same directory as the notebook.
+2. Create a folder named `Data` in the same directory as the notebook.
 3. Place the downloaded `.npy` files (`X_train.npy`, `y_train.npy`, etc.) into that folder.
 4. Run the notebook.